jewettaij/visfd/README.md

 ### Development Status: *alpha*

-Program names, command line arguments, file names, and function names (in the API) may all change in the future.
+Program names, command line arguments, file names, and function names (in the API) may change in the future.
 Automated testing was added,
 however as of 2019-7-05, some commits still (temporarily) break everything.
 (...because I'm too lazy to use branch & merge.
  This usually gets fixed within 24 hours.
  If the build is failing, choose a previous commit.)

-### Development timeline: 2020
+### Development Timeline: 2021

-Work on this project was temporarily halted on 2019-7.
+Work on this project was temporarily halted on 2019-7, however I occasionally make small feature updates as I need them.
-We hope to finish the remaining features and submit a paper on this software in 2020.
+We hope to finish the remaining features and submit a paper on this software in 2021.
 Nevertheless, if you find a bug, please report it.
-We will fix it.
+I will fix it.

 ## Compilation